What are Featured Snippets? SEO Guide for Beginners

 Learn what featured snippets mean in SEO, why they matter, and how to use them to improve your search rankings.

 Featured snippets are special search results that appear at the very top of Google, above all organic listings, in a highlighted box.
-Google pulls a direct answer from a web page and displays it prominently so users can get their answer without clicking through.
+Google describes them as boxes where "the format of a regular search result is reversed, showing the descriptive snippet first," with Google pulling a direct answer from a web page so users can get their answer at a glance.
 They are sometimes called "position zero" because they sit above the traditional number one spot.
+Per Google Search Central, you cannot mark up or request a featured snippet for your page.
+Google systems determine whether a page would make a good featured snippet for a user's search request, and if so, elevate it.

 Why Featured Snippets Matter for SEO

-Featured snippets are also the source Google pulls from for voice search answers and AI Overviews.
-If you hold the snippet, your content is what gets read aloud by Google Assistant and referenced in AI-generated summaries.
+Featured snippets are also a source Google can draw from for voice answers and AI-generated summaries.
+If you hold the snippet, your content is well positioned to be surfaced in those answer surfaces too.

-For smaller sites, snippets are a huge opportunity.
-You do not need to rank number one to win one.
-Google sometimes pulls snippets from pages ranking in positions 2 through 10.
-So even if a massive competitor holds position one, you can leapfrog them into the snippet box with properly structured content.
+For smaller sites, snippets are a real opportunity.
+You do not always need to rank number one to win one.
+Ahrefs found that only about 30.9 percent of featured snippets were pulled from the page ranking first for that query, meaning the large majority came from pages ranking below the top spot.
+So even if a bigger competitor holds position one, properly structured content can leapfrog them into the snippet box.

 How Featured Snippets Work